Akansha0211/Extension/react-app/README.md

 ### `npm run eject`

-Tt will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
+It will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
 Make changes here as to where you want to build (inside static/react)

 ### `npm run build`